A stylised illustration of an industrial landscape featuring various buildings, with a sign indicating 'Stallingborough'.

 Project introduction

-The Stallingborough Generating Plant is a proposed natural gas-fired power station equipped with carbon capture technology.
-It is strategically located by the Humber Estuary near Stallingborough, North East Lincolnshire.
+Stallingborough Power Station is a proposed gas-fired power station equipped with carbon capture technology, located close to the Humber Estuary near Stallingborough in North East Lincolnshire.

-The station will generate up to 900 megawatts (MWe) of decarbonised electricity, providing a secure energy supply to the grid during periods when renewable energy generation is low.
-By using carbon capture technology, it will play a crucial role in enhancing energy security and advancing the decarbonisation of the UK’s energy system.
+The power station would be capable of generating up to 900 megawatts (MWe) of low-carbon electricity, helping to provide a reliable and flexible supply of power to the electricity network during periods when renewable energy generation is low.
+By capturing carbon dioxide before it is released into the atmosphere, the project would play an important role in supporting energy security and the UK’s transition to a low-carbon energy system.

-The proposal will add to our expanding presence in the region.
-Once constructed it will support 50 high skill jobs and foster growth in the local supply chain.
-At present we are also involved in other significant projects in the area, including the 1.4GW Sofia offshore wind project in the North Sea, a solar farm proposal at Tween Bridge, North Lincolnshire and the construction of the state-of-the-art Grimsby Hub operations and maintenance centre.
+The proposals would build on RWE’s established presence in the Humber region.
+Once operational, the power station and carbon capture plant would support around 50 permanent, skilled jobs, while also helping to support the local supply chain.
+RWE is also progressing a number of other major projects in the region, including the 1.4GW Sofia offshore wind project in the North Sea, solar proposals at Tween Bridge in North Lincolnshire, and the recently opened Grimsby Hub offshore wind operations and maintenance facility.

-As the Stallingborough CCGT Generating Plant with Carbon Capture would generate over 50MWe, it is classed as a Nationally Significant Infrastructure Project (NSIP) and will proceed through the Development Consent Order (DCO) planning process.
-The final decision on whether to grant consent for the project will be made by the Secretary of State for the Department for Energy Security and Net Zero.
+As the proposed power station would generate more than 50MWe, it is classed as a Nationally Significant Infrastructure Project (NSIP) and will be considered through the Development Consent Order (DCO) planning process.
+The final decision on whether development consent is granted will be made by the Secretary of State for the Department for Energy Security and Net Zero, following examination by the Planning Inspectorate.

 Consultation